TERMITE TREATMENTS IN SPECIFIC AREAS HOW TO KILL TERMITES IN specific areas

 As a result, the applicator will treat behind the drywall unnoticed and easily during his ongoing maintenance services.

-When a tree is damaged and need to be protected, the trunk injection is the most effective alternative to spraying or soil applications.
+When a tree is damaged by termites or wood boring beetles and need to be protected, the trunk injection is the most effective alternative to spraying or soil applications.

-Not only the MABI injectors are easy to install but also using them is cost effective because you keep your own equipment, just adapting an injection tip on your spray valve.
+Not only the MABI injectors are easy to install but they are also cost effective because you keep your own equipment, just adapting an injection tip on your sprayer or termite spray rig.

 Last but not least, to treat all tree types, this new tree injection system is available in 3 different sizes ¼’’ ; 3/8” and ½”.